 \paragraph{Customized image generation} Diffusion model customization adapts pretrained models to specific subjects and styles, enabling personalized image generation beyond the original training distribution.
 Early approaches bind new concepts via learned textual tokens, as in textual inversion~\cite{gal2022image}, with extensions using multi-token or time-dependent embeddings~\cite{voynov2023p+,alaluf2023neural}.
 Complementary fine-tuning methods adapt model parameters from few reference images, including DreamBooth~\cite{ruiz2023dreambooth} and selective parameter updates to reduce overfitting and storage~\cite{kumari2023multi}.
 To improve efficiency, parameter-efficient fine-tuning introduces lightweight trainable components such as style-specific modules~\cite{sohn2023styledrop} and low-rank adaptation (LoRA)~\cite{hu2022lora}, now widely adopted for diffusion model customization.
 Beyond per-subject training, pre-trained adaptation methods enable fast one-shot personalization by conditioning on reference inputs~\cite{li2023blip,ye2023ip}.
 See \citet{zhang2025survey} for a comprehensive survey.

 \paragraph{Model merging} In this setting, multiple adapters fine-tuned from a shared base model are combined to produce a merged effect~\cite{yadav2024survey}.
 In the text-to-image domain, merging has been used to compose multiple concepts~\cite{gu2023mix,po2024orthogonal,dalva2025lorashop} or to combine content with style~\cite{shah2024ziplora,frenkel2024implicit,ouyang2025k}.
+Recent works have also explored, in addition to adapter selection, generating the entire image-generation workflow~\cite{gal2025comfygen,gadot2025policy}.
 In contrast to these settings, which treat merging as a discrete operation or focus on fixed combinations, we focus on treating adapter merging as a continuous design problem, where the \emph{strength} of each component can be adjusted (e.g., ``+\texttt{[Adapter]}'' vs.\ ``+0.5\ \texttt{[Adapter]}'').
 Our quantitative evaluation focuses on merging multiple style adapters (Sec.~\ref{sec:quant}), reflecting common real-world usage and a setting that is comparatively less structured and under-explored than style-content composition.
 More broadly, \toolname generalizes naturally to other forms of adapter composition, including subject- and content-based merging as demonstrated in Sec.~\ref{sec:qual}.
 We adopt linear merging, a simple yet effective method that is widely used in practice, while remaining compatible with more advanced merging techniques.
 A related line of work studies community-model retrieval~\cite{liu2024loraworththousandpictures,luo2024stylus,sonmezer2025loraverse}, which selects and combines adapters shared online, e.g., via LLM-based textual retrieval.
 These approaches are complementary to ours, as they can help narrow the candidate set, but they do not explicitly address continuous control over merging weights; we demonstrate how \toolname integrates naturally with such retrieval methods in Sec.~\ref{sec:qual}.